kenanamat/ABN-AMRO-Foodbank/README.md

 - `src/types.d.ts`: Holds the types used in the project.

 For styles, I used **TailwindCSS**, as it allows CSS to be written at the elements themselves making development time a lot shorter.
 On top of this, they provide **TailwindUI**.
 A library with templates using Tailwind for both Vue and React, further reducing development time.
 These templates are kept consistently update to keep in line with the best practices in frontend development.

+For state management, I used **Pinia**, as it offers the same readability benefits as Vue's script setup.
+Other than that it's comparable to Vuex, allowing for function and state management across components.
+In this project I've only used a single store to reduce unnecessary complexity.